mocchicone/Strava-Fitness-Analysis/README.md

 # Foresee Your Activity: A Strava Machine Learning Project
 Machine learning project using Strava data.
-Our goal was to create data visualizations, analytics, and predictive modeling, that could help athlete improve their training plan.
+Our goal was to create data visualizations, analytics, and predictive modeling that could help athlete improve their training plan.
 Fitness data was collected and analyzed from two participants.
 A database was created using SQLite.
 Data visualizations and analysis were created using Tableau.
 Finally, classification and regression machine learning was conducted in Python and Scikit-learn library.

 The project presentation can be found here: [Project Presentation](https://github.com/mocchicone/Strava-Fitness-Analysis/blob/master/Fitness%20Tracking%20Machine%20Learning.pdf)